How to overcome language barriers in the workplace - Oak Engage

 Oak’s content management allows employees to access documents and information from their desktop or mobile device so they are able to view it whenever they need clarity on information or policies.

-Translation as a Communication Tool
+Translation as a communication tool

 Copying and pasting content into a translator for every nationality in the workforce would be an extremely time-consuming and tedious exercise.
 With Oak translation technology Auto-Translate, translation can be utilised as a communication tool to be used to enhance internal communication and employee experience.